 - Some souvlaki recipes call for marinating the chicken overnight, but the acidity from the lemon juice can affect the texture of the chicken, causing it to get tough.
 So, I recommend keeping the marinating time to a maximum of 4 hours

 - The marinade does tend to cause flare-ups as it drips onto the hot grill.
-Keep an eye on your grill and have a long pair of tongs ready to move the kebabs off of any major flare-ups.
+Shake off any excess marinade before grilling, and have a long pair of tongs ready to move the kebabs away from any major flare-ups.

 - Use a meat thermometer to ensure the chicken reaches an internal temperature of 165°F for safe consumption.